gpiliponyte/destination_arrival_simulator_thesis/README.md

 The data was provided by ASTAT, the statistics institute of South Tyrol, Italy.

-Includes dual functionality: show tourist arrival trends and predict marketing campaign effects.
+Includes dual functionality: show tourist arrival trends and predict marketing campaign effects on how many tourists visit the region.